pip-services/pip-services-docs/content/en/node/mqtt/queues/mqtt_message_queue.md

 ### Instance methods

 #### abandon
-Returnes message into the queue and makes it available for all subscribers to receive it again.
+Returnes a message into the queue and makes it available for all subscribers to receive it again.
 This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
 Messages that cause unrecoverable errors shall be removed permanently or/and send to dead letter queue.